One-Eyed Dog

 Photographers will often land somewhere between newsfluencers, interlopers, or public nuisances — appearing rough and wounded yet glad.
 Photography is the act of seeing compositions and making prints; it’s loving light and standing where each place has a signature aesthetic made from lines, shadows, textures, and hues.

 There are cameras, and then there are instruments that reveal heartache long buried.
-I think we’re chasing understanding when it comes to our photography, and a high-quality rangefinder is one of those few cameras that has nothing to do with specs and everything to do with the heart.
+I think we’re chasing a feeling when it comes to our photography, and a high-quality rangefinder is one of those few cameras that has nothing to do with specs and everything to do with the heart.